 Content Guru has capped a highly-successful year by winning ‘Cloud Provider of the Year’ at the UK IT Industry Awards.
 The event, run by BCS – the Chartered Institute of IT – and Computing Magazine is the UK’s premier IT awards ceremony and the largest of its kind in Europe.
 The gala ceremony took place at London’s Battersea Park Events Arena on 18th November and was attended by over 1300 professionals from across the IT industry.

-The ‘Cloud Provider of the Year’ category recognises products or services that deliver “measurable benefit to end users in either a single, large organisation or for a variety of organisations through any mix of private or public cloud offerings”.
+The ‘Cloud Provider of the Year’ category recognizes products or services that deliver “measurable benefit to end users in either a single, large organization or for a variety of organizations through any mix of private or public cloud offerings”.

-A judging panel of prominent industry experts selected Content Guru as best-in-category after reviewing the company’s achievements with storm®, its world-leading Cloud Contact Centre and Communications Integration™ platform. storm transforms the way organisations communicate, through leading-edge communications broker and services broker capabilities.
+A judging panel of prominent industry experts selected Content Guru as best-in-category after reviewing the company’s achievements with storm®, its world-leading Cloud Contact Center and Communications Integration™ solution. storm transforms the way organizations communicate, through leading-edge communications broker and services broker capabilities.

 Sean Taylor, CEO of Content Guru, commented:

 “I’m absolutely delighted for the team that we have received one of the IT industry’s top awards.
 Ten years ago we took the decision to invest heavily in cloud services.
 The first 6-7 years were a hard journey but is now the investment is really paying off.
 2015 has been our best year ever and 2016 is shaping up to be tremendous.”

 Paul Fletcher, Group CEO of BCS, The Chartered Institute for IT, said: